 Zoom won’t give you granular insight into what brought your users to your platform or how they use your app or platform.
 This kind of data can be instrumental to understanding your customers.
-Without access to metadata that tells you things like the context in which the call was initiated, there’s a limit to how well you can personalize and streamline your customer experience.
+Without access to data that tells you things like the context in which the call was initiated, there’s a limit to how well you can personalize and streamline your customer experience.

 5. Multiple security flaws

 As Zoom’s usage grew, a number of serious security and privacy flaws started to come to light, spurring companies like SpaceX to ban its use.
 To some, the phenomenon of Zoombombing might seem like another funny story about what a crazy year 2020 has been.
-However, when your webinar presentation or middle school class or telehealth patient consult is suddenly interrupted by a barrage of graphic pornography, it’s not a laughing matter.
+However, when your webinar presentation or middle school class or telehealth patient consult is suddenly interrupted by a barrage of irrelevant participants, it’s not a laughing matter.

 Zoom has faced criticism for falsely presenting its product as having strong end-to-end encryption.
 In reality, it was using sub-standard AES-128 encryption and was found to be routing calls through servers in China, making user data susceptible to seizure by Chinese authorities.
 The company admitted in a blog that it had been using its own definition of end-to-end encryption.